blacktm/blacktm.github.io/_pages/rubyconf.md

 # RubyConf 2017

-These are notes from [my RubyConf 2017 talk](http://rubyconf.org/program#session-189).
+These are notes from [my RubyConf talk](http://rubyconf.org/program#session-189) (video should be posted soon).
 Enjoy!

 Want to get right to making 2D apps in Ruby?
 Check out [Ruby 2D](http://www.ruby2d.com).